webtorrent/webtorrent/docs/api.md

 Remove a torrent from the client.
 Destroy all connections to peers and delete all saved file data.
 If `callback` is specified, it will be called when file data is removed.

-*Note: This feature is currently not delete torrent data ```/tmp/webtorrent/...``` (see client.add options), until it is implement, please implement it yourself (recommend using rimraf npm package).
+*Note: This method does not currently delete torrent data (in e.g. `/tmp/webtorrent/...`, see the `path` option to `client.add`).
+Until this is fixed, please implement it yourself (consider using the `rimraf` npm package).

 ## `client.destroy([function callback (err) {}])`